s-glass/reading-notes/401/class07.md

 Nonlocal statements consist of the nonlocal keyword followed by one or more names separated by commas; the names refer to the same names in the enclosing Python scope.

-Global statements consist of the global keyword followed byone or more names separated by commas; the names listed will be mapped to the global or module scope in which you define them.\
+Global statements consist of the global keyword followed by one or more names separated by commas; the names listed will be mapped to the global or module scope in which you define them.

 [Source](https://realpython.com/python-scope-legb-rule/#the-global-statement)

 **3. In your own words, describe the purpose and importance of Big O notation in the context of algorithm analysis.**

 Big 0 notation is important because it's a way to measure and compare how efficient a given algorithm is, or theoretically could be.
-It conceptualizes the "worst-case theoretical running time complexitiies of algorithms for performance analysis."
+It conceptualizes the "worst-case theoretical running time complexities of algorithms for performance analysis."

 [Source](https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/)